 These problems can exist in the texts of authors writing in their own language but they are often accentuated in English texts written by non-English speakers, many of whom consider writing to be an essential part of their professional life but not one that they relish or for which they have been trained.
 Likewise, texts translated by native speakers can be unidiomatic or cumbersome because of the undue influence of the source.
 An awareness of the problems that readers have in understanding writing can help writers when composing and revising to focus on the essence of the meaning and to convey the message more efficiently.

 This workshop aims to describe 10 strategies by which authors, translators and editors can improve intra- and inter-sentence flow and thus make texts more readable.

-Developer and facilitator: John Bates
+Facilitator: John Bates

 Purpose: To identify 10 salient features of clear, flowing text so that authors, translators and editors can objectively determine whether their texts will be readily understood by their intended audience.

 Description: The workshop will describe 10 features of flowing text, illustrate each feature with sentence-level examples or short paragraphs, and give authors, translators and editors clear advice on the strategies they need at the composition and revision stages for their prose to be clear and effective.
 Participants will be given the opportunity to revise short texts produced by both native and non-native English speakers.
 Most of the examples are taken from scientific research articles but the principles are broadly applicable to many institutional and business texts.